BradleyA/user-files/README.md

     ln -s ../../hooks/post-commit ../.git/hooks/post-commit
     ln -s ../../hooks/pre-commit ../.git/hooks/pre-commit
     cd ..
-    mkdir TEST/<FILE_TO_BE_TESTED>/FVT-<test-case-name-no-dot-001>
+    mkdir TEST/<FILE_TO_BE_TESTED>/
+    cd TEST/<FILE_TO_BE_TESTED>/

+Create a test case in directory, TEST/<FILE_TO_BE_TESTED>/, and name the file 'FVT-<test-case-name-no-dot-001>' (example: FVT-option-help-001).
 Place the expected results from the test case into a file with the same name but add '.expcted'.
-In your test case pipe the output into a file with the same name but add '.out'.  at the end of your test case include the following lines:
+In your test case, pipe the output into a file with the same name but add '.out'.
+Append the following lines into your test case:

     #
     diff "${0}".expected "${0}".out >/dev/null 2>&1